arir2001/projectfour/README.md

 - Posts can include images, categories, and tags.

 ### Testimonials
-- Users can submit testimonials.
-- Admins can approve or reject testimonials.
+- Testimonials can be updated through back end admin
+- In the future, an ability for registered users to submit testimonials which would then be approved by admins.

 ### Comments
 - Users can comment on blog posts.
-- Comments are moderated by admins.
+- Comments are moderated by admins, and to be viewed by public must be approved.
-- **Reply to Comments**: Users can reply to specific comments, enabling threaded discussions.

 ### Admin Features
 - **Dashboard**: Admins have access to a dedicated dashboard for managing site content.